PicosonSoft/system-nnn-translator/README.md

 - Ollama (for `ollama-translate`)

 ### Workflow
-1. Use `decode` to decode the SPT file (note, decoded files have the tps extension, that is spt backwards, this is just a preference to distinguish them which also reflects that the encoding is just XOR'ing the whole file, so turning the data 'backwards'... sort of).
+1. Use `decode` to decode the SPT file.
+Decoded files have the .tps extension, that is spt backwards, this is just a preference to distinguish them which also reflects that the encoding is just XOR'ing the whole file, plus the engine uses .xtx for text files.
 2. Use `extract` to extract the dialogue text into a JSON file.
 3. Use `azure-translate` or `ollama-translate` to translate the JSON file into English.
-4. Use `inject` to inject the translated text back into the decoded SPT file.
+4. Use `formatter` to fix translated messages.
-5. Use `decode` again to encode the SPT file back.
+5. Use `inject` to inject the translated text back into the decoded SPT file.
-6. Replace the original SPT file with the newly encoded one.
+6. Use `decode` again to encode the SPT file back.
-7. Optionally, use `exe-font-patcher` to patch the main executable to use Calibri.
+7. Replace the original SPT file with the newly encoded one.

 In order do bulk translation all executables can take a single input file and infer the output file name from it, this way you can use 'find' to find all SPT files and process them in one go.